Neil Mercer

-Neil Mercer is Emeritus Professor of Education at the University of Cambridge.
+Neil McKay Mercer is an Emeritus Professor of Education at the University of Cambridge.

+Education and early life

-Mercer grew up in Cockermouth in Cumbria, where he went to Cockermouth Grammar School before studying psychology at the University of Manchester.
-He has a PhD in psycholinguistics from the University of Leicester.
-His research explores the role of dialogue in education and the development of children's reasoning.
+Mercer grew up in Cockermouth in Cumbria, and was educated at Cockermouth Grammar School before studying for a Bachelor of Science (BSc) degree in psychology at the University of Manchester.
+He was awarded a PhD in psycholinguistics by the University of Leicester in 1973.

-Biography
+Career and research

-He is Emeritus Professor of Education at the University of Cambridge, where he is also Director of the study Centre Oracy Cambridge and a Life Fellow of the college Hughes Hall.
+Mercer's research explores the role of oracy and dialogue in education and the development of children's reasoning.
+He served as director of the study Centre Oracy Cambridge and is a life fellow of Hughes Hall, Cambridge.

-Prior to moving to the University of Cambridge, he was Director of the Open University's Centre for Research in Education and Educational Technologies (CREET). and a member of the Centre for Language and Communications.
+Prior to working at the University of Cambridge, he served as director of the Centre for Research in Education and Educational Technologies (CREET) at the Open University. and a member of the Centre for Language and Communications.

-He was previously co-editor of the journal Learning, Culture and Social Interaction, editor of the journal Learning and Instruction and the International Journal of Educational Research.
+Mercer previously served as co-editor of the journal Learning, Culture and Social Interaction, editor of the journal Learning and Instruction and the International Journal of Educational Research.